pantheonscience/pantheonscience.github.io/about.md

 permalink: /about/
 ---

 *Pantheon* is an intersection of reproducibility, workflows and examples.
-Critically, *projects can determine the level of effort* they expend to participate in *Pantheon*, based on the value of having the project's workflows available to the community.
+It is a home for examples of reproducible workflows for scientific computing.
+Projects determine the scope and the design and level of effort needed to publish their workflows.
 The goal is to provide maximum community impact with a minimal set of additional work.

+- A **Project** is a collection of workflows with a well-defined scope and goal, defined by a common workflow template.</li>
+- A **Template** is a workflow pattern. </li>
+- A **Workflow** is a reproducible set of operations, based on a template.
+A workflow is defined by a URL for a git repository and a specific  git commit.

 ## Using a published Pantheon workflow